francofaa/digital-garden-jekyll-template/_wikis/argot/Characters/Nahkulgart.md

 title: Nahkulgart
 ---

+Nahk is from a mountain clan of bugbears.
+He left at a young age to explore and be all a bugbear can be.
+He likes to travel to strange locations, sample the foods, meet people, and essentially make his own travel guide of the places he visits.

+Nahk and [[Hobbes]] are hired by [[Malory Whisperbottom]] as bodyguards while Malory seeks out the mysteries of [[Malorys spellbook]].

+Nahk has heard tell of [[Livius Anastasius Cratius]], inventor of the sandwich.

 Nahk, during his time in [[The 13 Islands of the Haunted Sea]], took the time to compile all of his maps, writings, and journal entries to put together his first book: *Kodama Confidential: Adventures in the Culinary Underdark*.
 Chapters include: